idfive/Developer-Documentation/docs/back-end/drupal/drupal-rest-custom.md

 # Custom REST endpoints

-While stock REST endpoints in drupal can be used in most scenarios, sometimes we need to get tricky.
+While stock REST endpoints in drupal can (and should) be used in most scenarios, sometimes we need to get tricky.

+Some common scenarios that may warrant a custom endpoint:

+- The need to match existing JSON, or for a custom json structure.
+- The need for complex logic in the query.
+- The need for a simplified return.
+- The need to combine queries into a single return.

 ## Basic Overview